18F/unit-testing-node/_pages/components/middleware.md

         ]);
 ```

-Run the test, and make sure it fails.
+Run the test and make sure it fails.
 Then go back to `Middleware` and add or
 update the necessary calls to `logger.info` to get the test to pass.
 Note that
 the last call will require passing `logger` and the message ID as arguments to
 `handleFinish`.